AlkylHalide/SEC_Algorithm/Text/2_Theory.md

 ### 2. Theory

-There can be no practice without knowledge coming first, so I will use this chapter to explain the original algorithm, and how I'll use to implement the practical version.
+There can be no practice without knowledge coming first, so I will use this chapter to explain the original algorithm, and to explain how I'll use it to implement the practical version.

 I divided the theoretical algorithm in two parts.
 This is in accordance with the way the algorithm is build up, and maps nicely on the actual development cycle I went through when implementing the algorithm.

   1. We start with the first attempt algorithm.
 This forms the foundation for the other, more advanced versions.
 Just like in a house, you want a strong foundation.
   2. Next is the packet formation algorithm.
 This is a relatively small part, but it adds an important feature.
 To reach the fully advanced sender/receiver algorithm as described in the paper, we add Error Correction Coding.

-#### First attempt algorithm\
+#### 2.1 First attempt algorithm\
 \
 We start with this first algorithm before moving on to the advanced versions.
 It is a self-stabilizing, large overhead end-to-end communication algorithm for coping with packet omissions, duplications, and reordering.
 We have two sides, a sender algorithm and a receiver algorithm.